rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 configure it with the redirect URL for your OpenHAB installation and then authorise the binding.
 Follow the instructions in openhab at `http://<Your OpenHAB>/vicare/setup`

-Configure it with your Client ID which you should obtain from the Viessmann Developer portal.
-After authorising the binding, you should be able to add the Viessmann API Bridge item.
+Create an instance of the Viessmann API Bridge thing, and configure it with your Client ID which you should obtain from the Viessmann Developer portal.
+The developer portal should be configured with the redirect URI shown on the setup page.
+Then you should be able to authorise the Viessmann binding by clicking on the Authorise button on the setup page.

-Once configured, then it should automatically discover any heating devices you have and they will appear in your Inbox.
+After authorising the binding, then it should automatically discover any heating devices you have and they will appear in your Inbox.